INTRODUCTION

 While these post menopausal symptoms age 60 may sound daunting, there are several ways you can naturally manage and prevent them.

 • Prioritise protein: A fist or palm sized portion at every meal, especially breakfast.
 Protein is digested slowly, compared to carbohydrates, leaving you feeling fuller for longer and staving off cravings.
 Protein provides the all important building blocks for maintaining muscle mass and bone density.
 Include both animal protein and plant proteins in your diet.
+Try having both plant and animal protein in one meal and see how it curbs your appetite throughout the day.

 • Enjoy healthy fat: Avoid refined palm oil, sunflower oil, vegetable oil and oils used in deep fried, baked and processed foods.
 Instead enjoy a portion of healthy fat at each meal, such as olives, olive oil, nuts & seeds, avocado and oily fish.